I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 That incident was reported to, and acknowledged by, the Director of Nursing!

-2 days after I was informed by an attorney of the required, proper procedure to take legal action.
+2 days before I was informed by an attorney of the required, proper procedure to take legal action.

 And my 5th (!!!!!!!!!!!!) incident of utter stupidity came on Christmas morning 2001…you can now see why I absolutely fear Christmas…when my home nearly burned to the ground when a simple 2-log fire became an absolute inferno.